tjcchen/docker-crash-course/README.md

 # run docker image from another machine
 docker run tjcchen/hello-docker

-# enter into a docker image in an interactive way( 303ca2247317 is a running container id )
+# enter into a docker container in an interactive way( 303ca2247317 is a running container id )
 docker exec -it 303ca2247317 sh
 ```